plmrlnsnts/http-extended/README.md

     ->execute('get');
 ```

-Did I mention that it works well too with the existing methods?
+Did I mention that it works with the other methods as well?

 ```php
 $response = Http::prepare()